Google Sheets

 Choose the data insertion method that fits your use case:

-• Sync Method: Choose your insertion method: Learn morearrow-up-right.
+Sync Method: Choose your insertion method: Learn more.

-If you have difficulties determining the most accurate configuration for your case, discover our guidearrow-up-right.
+If you have difficulties determining the most accurate configuration for your case, discover our guide.

 Click Next